Tutorial: Create your first AWS CDK app - AWS Cloud Development Kit (AWS CDK) v2

 Be sure to name your project directory hello-cdk, exactly as shown here.
 The CDK CLI uses this directory name to name things within your CDK code.
 If you use a different directory name, you will run into issues during this tutorial.

-2. From the hello-cdk directory, initialize a new CDK project using the AWS CDK CLI cdk init command.
+2. From the hello-cdk directory, initialize a new CDK project using the CDK CLI cdk init command.
 Specify the app template and your preferred programming language with the --language option:

 TypeScript